 Here's the thing with 24/7/365 IT support:

-Your network is always being monitored for risks and attacks
+- Your network is constantly monitored for risks and attacks

-Your computers are always up-to-date with the latest anti-virus software
+- Computers are always patched with the latest anti-virus software

 Here at Sagiss, we pride ourselves on the way our IT manages, monitors and remediates your network.